MohamedBurma/Burma-school/week1.md

 If you submit both Marios, we’ll record the higher of your two scores.
 If you submit both of Cash and Credit, we’ll record the higher of your two scores.

-**When to Do It**

-By 11:59pm on 31 December 2020.

-**Advice**

-  .Try out any of David’s programs from class via Week 1’s source code.
-  .If you see any errors when compiling your code with make, focus first on fixing the very first error you see, scrolling up as needed.
-If unsure what it means, try           asking help50 for help.
-For instance, if trying to compile hello, and

-    make hello

-is yielding errors, try running

-    help50 make hello

-instead!